Instinctlol/automatic-twitch-recorder/README.md

 ## Plans for the future:

+- Refactor to easily support any supported streamlink platform, e.g. YouTube and Mixer.
 - When done recording, upload to YouTube
 - Export to .exe so you don't have to install python
   - PyInstaller and streamlink apparently do not work well together (streamlink will throw NoPluginError).
 Help is appreciated.